SergiAguilo/InSoLiTo/README.md

 # InSoLiTo (Inferring Social Life of Tools)

-The aim of this project is to create a graph-based network of the co-usage, understood as being cited by the same scientific publication, of research software found in OpenEBench.
+The aim of this Master's thesis project is to create a graph-based network of the co-usage, understood as being cited by the same scientific publication, of research software found in OpenEBench.

 Currently, there are two type of databases used to create this social network of tools: